Welcome to the official website of J.M. Suijkerbuijk, Dutch composer and musicologist

 As a student, J.M.
-Suijkerbuijk developed his own compositorial technique: a modal system based on harmonics, which renders a form of ‘tonality’ [or rather: tonal centre-based music] that appears both alien and familiar.
-This modal system was first formulated in a short piece for piano, later published as part three, Skaz, of Vier Noveletten, opus 88.
-The opus 63, Perigæum, for large wind ensemble, was the first large scale composition in this new technique to be performed before an audience.
-The world premiere was given on December 11, 1981 by the Utrecht Wind Ensemble, conducted by Leo Samama.
+Suijkerbuijk developed his own compositorial language in which the pitch material is taken from a modal system based on overtones, which renders a form of tonal centre-based music that appears both alien and familiar.

+The modal system that the composer developed for his compositorial language was applied for the first time in a short piece for piano, later published as part three, Skaz, of Vier Noveletten, opus 88.
+The opus 63, Perigæum, for large wind ensemble, was the first larger scale composition in this new technique to be performed before an audience.
+The world premiere was given on December 11, 1981 by the Utrecht Wind Ensemble, Leo Samama conducting.

 Most of his early works have gone lost.